Friday, February 14, 2025

 * * *

 In the 1950s when my two siblings and I would get a bit rowdy, I remember my mother saying on more than one occasion, "You're going to drive me to Gowanda."
 It's doubtful she knew that her grandfather had been a patient there, or she wouldn't have said that.
-Years later, Mom and her brother, Tina's father, had to deal with the same situation with their mother.
-Our grandmother passed away in 1986 after a long, slow decline from Alzheimer's.
+Years later, my mother and her brother (Tina's father), had to deal with the same situation with their mother.
+Our grandmother, Gertrude Sealy Scott, passed away in 1986 after a long, slow decline from Alzheimer's.
 It pained my mother deeply to put my grandmother in a nearby nursing home.
-However, neither she nor my uncle were equipped to give Grandma the care that was required.
+However, neither she nor Uncle Jerry were equipped to give Grandma the care that was required.

 * * *